 LIVE CONCERTS & THEATER

-NPR Music has compiled a living list of live audio and video concert streams from across the globe, on both free and subscription-based platforms.
+NPR Music has compiled a long list of live audio and video concert streams from across the globe, on both free and subscription-based platforms scheduled through July 30th.
 Facebook, Instagram, and YouTube is serving as the concert hall, and you’ve got the best seat in the house!

 To help support the talented artists you’ll be streaming, be sure to look out for digital tip jars and opportunities to buy their music and merchandise.